open5e/open5e/source/classes/sorcerer.rst

 (1 sorcery point if the spell is a cantrip).

-To be eligible, a spell must be incapable of targeting more than one creature at the spell’s current level.
-For example, :ref:`srd:magic-missile` and :ref:`srd:scorching-ray` aren’t eligible, but :ref:`srd:ray-of-frost` and :ref:`srd:chromatic-orb` are.
+To be eligible, a spell must be incapable of targeting more than one creature at the spell's current level.
+For example, :ref:`srd:magic-missile` and :ref:`srd:scorching-ray` aren't eligible, but :ref:`srd:ray-of-frost` and :ref:`srd:chromatic-orb` are.

 Ability Score Improvement